Evryway/evryway.github.io/_drafts/2016-3-3-Where-Am-I.md

 #### Area definitions

-the Tango SDK provides this ability by using Area Definition Files, and [Area Learning](https://developers.google.com/project-tango/overview/area-learning).
-Instead of providing a pose relative to the Start-of-Service origin, you have the ability to create an Area Defintion file, tell the Tango service to use that, and you get back a pose relative to the Area Definition origin, as well as the Start-of-Service origin.
+the Tango SDK provides the ability to capture an area by using Area Definition Files, and [Area Learning](https://developers.google.com/project-tango/overview/area-learning).
+Instead of providing a pose relative to the Start-of-Service origin, you have the ability to create an Area Definition file, tell the Tango service to use that, and you get back a pose relative to the Area Definition origin, as well as the Start-of-Service origin.

 This gives us two primary benefits - firstly, there's very little drift.
 From the numbers I've been looking at in my debug tools, the position and orientation drift is on the order of millimetres when the device is localised to an area.
 That's pretty darned awesome in terms of tracking accuracy - probably not quite as good as the Vive, but certainly good enough to walk around looking at, under or over things in the virtual scene.

 Secondly, I can specify a real-world origin space, and lock this to a virtual-world origin space.
-Every time I start the app (and after area localisation is achieved), I'm looking in the same direction from the same point in space, both in the real world and the virtual world. bonus!
+Every time I start the app, I'm looking in the same direction from the same point in space, both in the real world and the virtual world. bonus!

+It can take a little while for the Tango to lock in to the area definition localisation - you can see this happen in this week's video at around 23 seconds - the Area Definition Lock icon goes from red to green, and the world jumps a few feet to the left.
+Prior to this, the app was using Start_of_Service localised data.
+After this, it uses Area Definition localised data.

 ![Banana for scale]({{ site.url }}/assets/banana_grid.jpg)